one-europe/OneEurope/README.md

 For basic installation into your local directory called `htdocs`:

-1. Clone OneEurope repo to your server: `git clone https://github.com/one-europe/habari.git htdocs`
+1. Clone this repo to your server: `git clone https://github.com/one-europe/habari.git htdocs`
 2. Use *config-sample.php* to create *config.php* file (will be ignored on commits) and configure your local database connection (DB dump will be provided separately).
 3. We use two branches:
   * *master* branch for working on tasks;